jeffh/check.statem/README.md

 (def kv-store-ops-generator (gen/vector (gen/one-of [get-generator put-generator])))
 ```

-test.check doesn't provide any way to generate a sequence of commands that's
-dependent on the previous implementation..
-The above generator can only generate
-values if every operation is valid to perform at any time.
+It assumes a naive form of command generation, it's much more difficult to
+encode related behaviors across commands:

+- What if you always want `get` to fetch a key a previous `put` has placed?
+- What if you always want `put` to write to keys used yet?

+That's not even considering the shrinking behaviors:

+- How do you honor shrinking with the above constraints?
+  - eg - smaller sequences of commands should still have `get` to a key after `put`?
+- How do you ensure shrinking of related data
+  - If you're using test.check's `bind`, then full shrinking isn't honored

-For details about why this can be useful, check out the [talk by John
+For details about why state machine testing can be useful, check out the [talk
-Hughes](https://www.youtube.com/watch?v=zi0rHwfiX1Q).
-Unlike what John Hughes'
+by John Hughes](https://www.youtube.com/watch?v=zi0rHwfiX1Q).
+Unlike what John
-demos, this library only supports serialized state machine testing (no parallel
+Hughes' demos, this library only supports serialized state machine testing (no
-testing).
+parallel testing).
+Maybe someday in the future.

 ## Usage